-The Morrison Fossil Area shows rare dinosaur and crocodile bones, plant fossils and geological features.
-It’s located along Dinosaur Ridge near Green Mountain.
+The Morrison Fossil Area shows rare dinosaur and crocodile bones, plant fossils, and geological features.
+It’s located along Dinosaur Ridge near Green Mountain, nearby Lakewood, CO.
 A trail runs north to Golden.

 This extraordinary national natural landmark provides a one-of-a-kind walk through history.
-The trail time travels into the late Jurassic and Crestaceous Periods, unmatched in the country.
+The trail time travels into the late Jurassic and Cretaceous Periods, unmatched in the country.

 In addition to dinosaur and crocodile bones, four species of which are new to science, and plant fossils, this natural landmark also showcases unique dinosaur and reptile tracks, six species of which are new.
 Other fossils can be found as well.

-Dinosaur Ridge features a visitor center, which houses exhibits, a small gift shop and information on its two prehistoric trails.
-The park is part of the Morrison Fossil Area, which is National Natural Landmark.
-It was designated in 1973.
+Dinosaur Ridge features a visitor center, which houses exhibits, a small gift shop, and information on its two prehistoric trails.
+The park is part of the Morrison Fossil Area, which is a National Natural Landmark that was designated in 1973.